10 Best Family Onsen Towns in Japan

 If you want something more traditional, check out Sai-no-Kawara Rotenburo, a massive outdoor bath surrounded by trees.
 You can’t reserve it privately, but it’s such a unique experience, especially when you walk through the park to get there and see the steam rising off the rocks.

-If you’re staying overnight, Hotel Boun and Naraya Ryokan both have rooms with private onsen that are perfect for families.
+For an overnight stay, Boun and Naraya Ryokan both have rooms with private onsen that are perfect for families.

 Kurokawa Onsen, Kumamoto Prefecture

 If you want that “hidden onsen in the forest” kind of feeling, you’ll fall in love with Kurokawa.
-It’s small, green, and incredibly peaceful.
-You’ll see wooden bridges, stone paths, and little ryokans beside a stream.

 And because the town’s built on slopes with stone paths, it’s better to bring comfy shoes and skip the stroller if you can.
 But for a calm, nature-filled getaway, Kurokawa Onsen is one of my favorite onsen picks for families.